captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
- -- Yeah, they said the same shit about your mother too.
+—Yeah, they said the same shit about your mother too.
 Just do as I say!

 ---